Here is a short video about some of the underlying ideas of my work.

 My habilitation project is titled Morality and the Challenges of Conative Conflict.
 For this project, I work on hybrid-expressivism, moral metaphysics, moral justification, moral memes, and the nature of practical deliberation.

 In 2017, I was an associated fellow at the Zukunftskolleg Konstanz.
-In the framework of the Zukunftskollegs mentorship program I work on the challenges of conative conflict together with Jimmy Lenman.
+In the framework of the Zukunftskollegs mentorship program I worked on the challenges of conative conflict together with Jimmy Lenman.
 Ever since then, I have become more and more impressed about expressivism.

 In July 2017 we held a small workshop on Jimmy's new book in the making, The Possibility of Moral Community, at the University of Konstanz.

 My dissertation, The Origin of Oughtness, was published with De Gruyter in summer 2018.
 Here is the abstract: